ASDTest1234/ASD-41026/README.md

 The system should support concurrent user sessions without performance degradation.
 Order management features should be able to handle a large volume of data, allowing admins to filter and manage orders efficiently.

+# Dylan Bracken 14251932

+## F102 - Staff Inventory Management
+Users that login with a staff account can navigate to the inventory page.
+This displays the current products in the database and their details.

+Staff members are able to add new products by clicking the add product button.
+This redirects to a new page where staff can enter the details of a product.
+The product is then added to the database.

+Staff members are able to delete products from the database.
+This is done by selecting a product and then clicking the delete button.

+The edit product feature was under development but ran into problems redirecting to a new page by product ID.
+The expected completion date for related user stories have been pushed back to release 2.

+## F107 - Customer Invoice Management
+Users that login with a customer account can view their invoices by navigating from the home page.
+The invoices are retrieved from the database and display the important details.

+Customers can view the details of an individual invoice.
+This redirects to a new page where all details of the invoice are displayed, as well as the customer's details such as address.